 PRESENT TO ALL

 Thank you for participating in this survey and helping us with our research.
-This study is designed to learn more about how people react to news that other citizens are either open-minded or closed-minded when it comes to politics and leaders from political parties.
-As such, the news story you read in the middle of the survey was designed by the researchers based on real news articles published at The Hill and Business Insider and using real data from CBS News and Gallup polls.
-These articles have been modified slightly from their original text.
+This study was designed to learn more about how people react to news that other citizens are either open-minded or closed-minded when it comes to politics and leaders from political parties.

-Thank you again for sharing your thoughts and opinions!
+As such, the news story you read in the middle of the survey was designed by the researchers to convey information about how Republicans and Democrats view the economy differently.
+While the specific numbers were fictionalized, they are consistent with past research demonstrating that Republicans and Democrats change their views substantially depending on the party of the president.

 This survey is being conducted in conjunction with researchers at Harvard University, Florida State University, and Vanderbilt University.
 If you have questions about the survey, please feel free to contact Dr. Marc Hetherington at marc.j.hetherington@vanderbilt.edu.
-Have a nice rest of the day.